Morgan Stanley #LightUpMBC Walk October 20th at 11 a.m. |

 Kelly Mahindra's Story - Metastatic Breast Cancer

 Hi!
-I am a 43-year-old wife of a Morgan Stanley employee, mother, daughter, sister, friend, pediatric pulmonologist and Stage 4, metastatic breast cancer thriver.
-I was nursing my daughter 3 years ago and felt a lump that seemed like a clogged duct.
+I am a 45-year-old wife of a Morgan Stanley employee, mother, daughter, sister, friend, pediatric pulmonologist and Stage 4, metastatic breast cancer thriver.
+I was nursing my daughter 7 years ago and felt a lump that seemed like a clogged duct.
 I had persistent back pain and after a thorough work up was found to have breast cancer in multiple bones and my liver.
-I was treated with chemotherapy, but my cancer progressed to my lungs and brain.
-I participated in a clinical trial which helped for the past year but just started a new medication because my cancer continues to grow.
-I pray it works to kill the cancer cells in my body so I can see my babies grow up and graduate college.
+I was treated with chemotherapy and immunotherapy, but my cancer progressed to my lungs and brain.
+I have now been through five different lines of treatment, and unfortunately, my cancer continues to grow.
+Because of a tumor in my midbrain, I can no longer walk independently due to weakness in my right hand and leg.
+I have diplopia in my left eye and have experienced cognitive challenges, including slurred speech, memory loss, loss of balance and confusion.
+Still, I continue to hope and fight.
+I am praying for a new treatment or clinical trial that can stop the cancer in my body, so I can be here to watch my children grow up and graduate from college.
 Please consider donating so we can find a cure and turn stage 4, metastatic breast cancer into a chronic illness rather than a terminal illness.

 Thank you for your support!